jan-kasi/school-notes/notes/02 The Philosophy of Free Will.md

 ## What is free will?

-Free will is a kind of power over actions.
+Free will is a kind of power over alternatives.

 - Power is a special kind of capacity
   - To make or prevent events